 Prepare the Yolk Liquid

-- Roast the tomato in olive oil for 1 hour and 30 minutes at 325°F. When cooked, place the tomato along with its cooking liquids into a blender.
+Roast (aka confire / confit) the tomato—or any other orange vegetable—in olive oil for 1 hour and 30 minutes at 325°F. Place the tomato along with its cooking liquids into a blender.

-- Add the calcium lactate-gluconate into the blender and process for 1-2 minutes.
+Add soy the soy milk, salt, and black salt.
+Blend and give it a taste.
+Adjust the seasoning if necessary.
+When you're satisfied with the taste, add the calcium lactate-gluconate into the blender and process for 1-2 minutes.
 Pour into an airtight container and set aside for a few hours or overnight.

 Prepare the Sodium Alginate Bath

-- Place the water and sodium alginate into a blender and process for a few minutes.
+Place the water and sodium alginate into a blender and process for 1-2 minutes.
 Set aside overnight in the refrigerator so that all the air bubbles surface and are eliminated.

-- Remove the sodium alginate bath as well as the yolk liquid (if refrigerated) from the refrigerator at least an hour before using it to bring the bath back to room temperature.
+*Don't forget to remove the alginate bath as well as the yolk liquid (if refrigerated) from the refrigerator at least an hour before using it to bring the bath back to room temperature.

-- Pour the yolk liquid into a standard half-sphere tablespoon, dip into sodium alginate for about a minute, then rinse and save in a water bath.
-(See Note 3)
+Pour the yolk liquid into the tablespoon, dip into sodium alginate for about a minute, then rinse and save in a water bath.

 Adjust, Serve, or Save for Later

-- When the yolk is set and rinsed, test it.
+When the yolk is set and rinsed, test it.
 Is the popping satisfactory?
 If it's too thick, you can always add a bit more water to the yolk liquid and mix.
+In my experience, this didn't cause any air bubbles.